-MY ORGANIZATION SUBMITTED AN FY 2020 BEA PROGRAM APPLICATION.
-WHEN PREPARING OUR FY 2021 BEA PROGRAM APPLICATION, SHOULD THE BASELINE PERIOD AMOUNTS IN OUR FY 2021 BEA PROGRAM APPLICATION BE THE SAME AS THE ASSESSMENT PERIOD AMOUNTS REPORTED IN OUR ORGANIZATION'S FY 2020 APPLICATION?
+MY ORGANIZATION SUBMITTED AN FY 2021 BEA PROGRAM APPLICATION.
+WHEN PREPARING OUR FY 2023 BEA PROGRAM APPLICATION, SHOULD THE BASELINE PERIOD AMOUNTS IN OUR FY 2023 BEA PROGRAM APPLICATION BE THE SAME AS THE ASSESSMENT PERIOD AMOUNTS REPORTED IN OUR ORGANIZATION'S FY 2021 APPLICATION?

-The CDFI Fund recommends that FY 2021 BEA Program Applicants recalculate their Baseline Period Amounts.
-There are two primary reasons for this: (1) the CDFI Fund may have issued new guidance which impacts your FY 2021 Baseline Period amount; and (2) transactions reported in the previous FY 2020 BEA Application may have been eliminated or changed as a result of the CDFI Fund's review of the supporting documentation provided.
+The CDFI Fund recommends that FY 2023 BEA Program Applicants recalculate their Baseline Period Amounts.
+There are two primary reasons for this: (1) the CDFI Fund may have issued new guidance which impacts your FY 2023 Baseline Period amount; and (2) transactions reported in the previous FY 2021 BEA Application may have been eliminated or changed as a result of the CDFI Fund's review of the supporting documentation provided.

-- An example of how new guidance can impact the Baseline Period amount is provided below: - FY 2019 Applicants were required to use the updated 2011-2015 American Community Survey (ACS) eligibility data to determine if Qualified Activities occurred in BEA Distressed Communities.
-As a result, Applicants that reported transactions using the 2010-2014 ACS eligibility data in the previous FY 2018 BEA Program Application's Assessment Period (calendar year 2017) would exclude these from the FY 2019 BEA Program Application's Baseline Period (also calendar year 2017).
-This is just one example.
+- An example of how new guidance can impact the Baseline Period amount is provided below: - FY 2023 Applicants may use the legacy 2011-2015 or updated 2016-2020 ACS eligibility data to determine if Qualified Activities occurred in BEA Distressed Communities.
+As a result, Applicants that reported transactions using the 2011-2015 ACS eligibility data in the previous FY 2021 BEA Program Application's Assessment Period, but use the updated 2016-2020 ACS in the FY 2023 Assessment Period, would exclude the legacy 2011-2015 ACS data in the FY 2023 Baseline Period.
+The applicant would therefore recalculate the FY 2023 Baseline period by utilizing the updated 2016-2020 ACS data.
 Applicants should review all of the Application materials to make sure that any new guidance is taken into consideration.

-• Transaction Eliminated or Changed
+Transaction Eliminated or Changed

 There are numerous reasons that a transaction may be eliminated or changed.
-For example, a transaction reported in a census tract that does not qualify would be eliminated by the CDFI Fund.
+For example, a transaction reported in a nonqualified census tract would be eliminated by the CDFI Fund.
 Another good example is the elimination of a transaction because the Applicant failed to attach the required supporting documentation.
-Therefore, Applicants that applied in FY 2020 and that are once again applying in FY 2021 should take all of this information into consideration, along with the guidance provided in the Application for "Table 5: Reporting BEA Qualified Activities" when stating its various Baseline Period amounts.
+Therefore, Applicants that applied in FY 2021 and that are once again applying in FY 2023 should take all of this information into consideration, along with the guidance provided in the Application for "Table 5: Reporting BEA Qualified Activities" when stating its various Baseline Period amounts.